 Chevy Chase is one of the quirkier Washington D.C. neighborhoods.
 It’s also a place people love to live.
-One online survey revealed that Chevy Chase is the fourth most sought after neighborhood in the entire United States.
-It has a close knit, small town kind of feel with lots of amenities that appeal to residents of all ages.
+One online survey revealed that Chevy Chase is the fourth most sought-after neighborhood in the entire United States.
+It has a close-knit, small-town kind of feel with lots of amenities that appeal to residents of all ages.

 In 2012, the median price of Chevy Chase houses being put on the real estate market was approximately $842,500.
-Many of the people who move to Chevy Chase are middle aged professionals who have children who are just entering their early teens.
+Many of the people who move to Chevy Chase are middle-aged professionals who have children who are just entering their early teens.
 The residents are eager to take advantage of the fact that the neighborhood has to of the top rated elementary schools in the Washington D.C. area.

-Dupont Circle is a Washington D.C. neighborhood that attracts young professionals, many of who have just left school and are just starting their professional careers.
-A majority of these young, rising stars are employed by think tanks, the World Bank, hold positions in one of the government agencies, and think tanks - industries that are often the last to be impacted by economic downturns.
+Dupont Circle is a Washington D.C. neighborhood that attracts young professionals, many of whom have just left school and are just starting their professional careers.
+A majority of these young, rising stars are employed by think tanks, the World Bank, hold positions in one of the government agencies, and think tanks – industries that are often the last to be impacted by economic downturns.